Shawn-Son/Shawn-Son/README.md

 - **manufacturing ML** for fault prediction and cost-effective inspection,
 - **time-series and operational modeling** for large-scale decision support,
 - **model reliability** through calibration and explainability,
+- **applied NLP / LLM systems** for information extraction and real-world monitoring,
 - and **applied ML pipelines** from data processing to evaluation and deployment-oriented analysis.

 I am especially interested in applied ML problems where performance, robustness, and operational usefulness matter more than benchmark results alone.

+---

+## Experience

+### Machine Learning Engineer Intern — eBay
+*San Jose, CA · May 2026 – Aug 2026*

+- Building an internal **LLM-powered monitoring workflow** that lets Compliance analysts track the operational signals they need from a single natural-language query, orchestrated in Python.
+- Engineered logic that links **code events** (config changes, refreshes, new deployments) to anomalous spikes and dips, enabling **self-service root-cause analysis** for non-technical teammates.
+- Benchmarked successive **model and config versions** on detection accuracy, latency, and efficiency, iterating toward a faster, more reliable workflow.

+> *Note: Internal eBay work is proprietary and cannot be shared as code; the description above is intentionally high-level.*

 ---